Things to do in Kopački Rit Croatia

 Kopačko Lake is the largest, and Sakadaš, with a water depth of seven meters, is the deepest lake in the park.

-A network of natural and artificial channels interconnects these lakes with both the Drava and the Danube.
+A network of natural and artificial channels interconnects these lakes with both the Drava and the Danube river.

 The reserve has also been recommended for inclusion in the UNESCO list of Natural Heritage.